 Below are resources for our small groups to use during their home bible studies on Sunday evenings.
 Each week, this page will be updated to add additional content for our small groups.
 The discussion guide is typically based on Sunday’s sermon.

-Discussion Questions: (pick out the ones that will speak best to your group)
+Discussion Questions: (leaders, choose which questions speak to your group)

-- What was your biggest take-away from the lesson today?
+1. What was your biggest -away from the lesson today?

 |Small Groups||Meeting Time||Location||Contact|